NyashaEysenck/Event-Hub/README.md

 ###  Notebooks
 The notebooks folder contains Jupyter notebooks for model training and analysis.

+### Screenshots
+See screenshots folder for example screenshots of app usage

 License
 This project is licensed under the MIT License - see the LICENSE file for details.